 |PSYC 576||Assistive Technology for Students with Special Needs*||(3)|

 |PSYC 589||Learning Disabilities: Issues and Interventions*||(3)|

-* Students receiving credit for EDPY/PSYC 389 and/or EDPY/PSYC 476 will not receive credit for PSYC 576 and/or PSYC 589.
+* Students receiving credit for EDPY/PSYC 389 will not receive credit for PSYC 589.
+Students receiving credit for EDPY/PSYC 476 will not receive credit for PSYC 576.
 PSYC 576 and PSYC 589 are graduate level courses.
 Students registering in these courses must contact the Centre for Integrated Studies.
-Students completing PSYC 576 and/or PSYC 589 in the Diploma in Inclusive Education may not apply these courses to the MAIS program.
+Students completing PSYC 576 and/or PSYC 589 in the University Diploma in Inclusive Education may not apply these courses to the MAIS program.